Gorokan

 AreaSearch assessment of residential development drivers sees a low level of activity in Gorokan, placing the area among the bottom 25% of areas assessed nationally

+New building activity shows 67.0% detached dwellings and 33.0% townhouses or apartments, with a growing mix of townhouses and apartments providing options across different price points.
 With around 625 people per dwelling approval, Gorokan reflects a highly mature market.
-According to AreaSearch's latest quarterly estimate, Gorokan is projected to add 472 residents by 2041.
-Building activity is keeping pace with growth projections, but buyers may face increased competition as the population grows.
+Future projections show Gorokan adding 472 residents by 2041 (from the latest AreaSearch quarterly estimate).
+Building activity is keeping pace with growth projections, though buyers may experience heightened competition as the population grows.

 Frequently Asked Questions - Development